mroberts1/BOOTSTRA.386/manual/index.md

 Then, every Friday we get together for lunch and see if the map needs to be redrawn.

-The entire process feels like ptolemaic celestial mechanics.
+The entire process feels like Ptolemaic celestial mechanics.

 ---